 ForgeShell Documentation

-ForgeShell is a developer-first terminal assistant that leverages AI to help you explain, optimize, and safeguard your shell commands in real-time.
-Built in Rust for performance and safety, ForgeShell empowers developers with intelligent command-line insights while maintaining full transparency.
+ForgeShell is an operations-first terminal assistant for the people who carry the pager.
+It leverages AI to help operators, SREs, and platform engineers explain, simulate, and safeguard production commands in real time.
+Built in Rust for performance and safety, ForgeShell keeps incident responders fast while maintaining full transparency and control.

 🧰 Core Functionality

-• Steep Learning Curveforge assist and forge explain provide real-time context
+• Steep Learning Curve for new responders β†’ forge assist and forge explain provide runbook-ready context

-• Lack of Visual Feedback → Command summaries and logs help visualize what's happening
+• Lack of Visual Feedback β†’ Command summaries and logs clarify what will happen before you press enter

-• Finding the Right Command → Natural language queries via forge assist
+• Finding the Right Command β†’ Natural language queries via forge assist translate incident intent into action

-• Limited Error Handling → Detects missing set -e patterns
+• Limited Error Handling β†’ Detects missing set -e patterns and escalation paths

-• Security Risks → Warns on unescaped input and risky patterns
+• Security Risks β†’ Warns on unescaped input and risky patterns before change windows open

 forge explain "your_command_here"